 - In a separate bowl (or your mixer) beat the egg whites until they’re stiff.
 Fold about a third of the whites into the chocolate mixture to lighten the batter.
 Then, fold the remaining whites into the chocolate mixture.

 - Pour the batter into the prepared springform pan.
 Bake in the middle of the oven for 50 minutes or until it begins to pull away from the side of a pan.
 Check at about 45 minutes to make sure it is not overcooking.
 You can test it by inserting a toothpick.
-If it comes out clean and the middle appears set, it is done.
+It is done if it comes out clean and the middle appears set.

 - Let it cool completely, and sprinkle the top with confectioner's sugar.
 Serve with some fresh whipped cream and berries. (see note 2)